freedomofpress/qubes-template-securedrop-workstation/README.md

 # qubes-template-securedrop-workstation

-Work in progress, not suitable for production use.

 This work was inspired by and reuses code from the Whonix Qubes template: https://github.com/adrelanos/qubes-template-whonix It is a derivative work under the GPL license, version 3 (see the files `COPYING` and `GPLv3` for details)